-For weddings I currently have an online contract that you need to review and accept as well as a $1000 non-refundable retainer to lock your date in the calendar and reserve your wedding on the list.
-This retainer can be broken into two payments of $500, one at booking and the second 90 days later.
+For weddings I have a contract that you need to review and fill out and return as well as a $750 non-refundable retainer to lock your date in the calendar and reserve your wedding on the list.
+A booking isn’t considered firm until both the contract is in hand and the retainer has been paid.
 Final payment is due 30 days before the wedding.
-Lifestyle sessions are payable at the shoot if not paid for with a wedding.
+Portrait session fees are invoiced when the shoot is scheduled.

 2) WHEN DO I GET MY PHOTOGRAPHS BACK?

-Wedding day images are typically ready in about 4-6 weeks.
+Wedding day images are typically ready in about six (6) weeks.

-Lifestyle session images are typically ready in 3-4 weeks.
+Portrait session images are typically ready in four (4) weeks.